ec-builds/enterprise-homelab/README.md

 The primary goal of this homelab is to demonstrate that enterprise IT skills can be developed using affordable hardware, thoughtful design, and consistent documentation.

 Rather than focusing solely on deploying software, this repository emphasizes understanding how systems are planned, implemented, documented, and maintained.
+I use AI as part of my workflow to draft and review documentation, accelerate research, and pressure-test architectural decisions.

 ## Technology Stack